-Martini Hospital: shorter length of stay due to catheter policy after caesarean section In the previous chapter, we saw that women who give birth by caesarean section in Martini Hospital stay in the hospital longer than in the other Santeon hospitals.
-Because it is suspected that this does not contribute to quality of care, Martini Hospital has taken action and made two improvements.
+Martini Hospital: shorter duration of stay due to catheter policy after caesarean section

+In the previous chapter, we saw that women who give birth by caesarean section in Martini Hospital stay in the hospital longer than in other Santeon hospitals.
+As it is suspected that this does not contribute to quality of care, Martini Hospital has taken action accordingly and made two improvements.

-First of all, it has modified its catheter removal protocol.
-While it used to be standard practice to remove the catheter on the second day after the caesarean section, this has now been brought forward to one day after, which helps mobilise women at an earlier stage, partly because they have to get out of bed earlier to go to the toilet.
+First, it has modified its catheter removal protocol.
+It used to be standard practice to remove the catheter on the second day after the caesarean section, but this has now been brought forward to one day after, which helps mobilise women at an earlier stage.

-The second modification consisted of a more explicit focus on expectation management.
+The second modification consisted of a more explicit focus on patient expectation management.
 Right from admission, the nurses discuss the process leading up to discharge, which gives women an end point to focus on.
-Nurses also benefit from having a clear picture of all the guidelines involved, and this information is communicated even before a woman is admitted.
-Information about the process and expected length of stay in the hospital are also included in various presentations and brochures, and it is discussed during the consultation in which the procedure and course of the caesarean section are explained.
+Information about the process and expected duration of stay in the hospital are also included in various presentations and brochures, and it is discussed during the consultation in which the procedure and course of the caesarean section are explained.

 The data shows that the improvements have had a clear effect.
-Since they were introduced on April 1, 2019, the median length of stay for planned caesarean sections has been reduced from 4 days to 3 days.
+Since they were introduced on April 1, 2019, the median duration of stay for planned caesarean sections has been reduced from 4 days to 3 days.

 The idea underpinning this initiative is based on ERAS, or Enhanced Recovery After Surgery, an international programme aimed at speeding up recovery after surgery.
-Martini Hospital is the first hospital in the Netherlands to start working with
+Martini Hospital is the first hospital in the Netherlands to start working with ERAS and has now started seeing positive effects in various different domains.
+"Our shorter duration of stay after a caesarean section is the result of a collaborative effort.
+Our nurses played a very important role, embracing the change and adapting how they work and think."